isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution684.md

 ---
-title: Absolute Payboy HRMS Version 1.0 - Package D (120 Employees)
+title: Absolute Payboy is a cloud-based human resource management system that offers one-stop solution to SME's HR needs such as payroll processing, leave management, time tracking, scheduling and more.
+The solution include mobile apps that allow SMEs to manage their employees anytime and anywhere from their mobile devices.
 permalink: /productivity-solutions-grant/solutionrepo/solution684
 ---

 ### Description

-Absolute Payboy is a cloud-based human resource management system that offers one-stop solution to SME's HR needs such as payroll processing, leave management, time tracking, scheduling and more.
-The solution include mobile apps that allow SMEs to manage their employees anytime and anywhere from their mobile devices.
+201333659G

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Payboy_Annex_3_wef_4_May_2020_Part_4_.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria